Family of late New Mexico lineman sues former coach, school

 “The university’s football program carried more weight than the health and well-being of the student-athlete,” lawyer Bob Hilliard said.
 “He finally found no way out than to take his own life.”

-Michael Kennedy, a lawyer for Davie, did not immediately return an email and phone message seeking comment.
+Michael Kennedy, a lawyer for Davie, said his client hadn’t seen the lawsuit.

+“But any suggestion that he overruled medical advice given to Mr. Flowers is absolutely false,” Kennedy said.
+“Mr. Davie will respond further after he has had an opportunity to read the complaint.”

 University of New Mexico spokeswoman Cinnamon Blair said the school doesn’t comment directly on pending or active litigation.